-If conditions or local codes require the unit be attached to pad, tiedown bolts should be used and fastened through knockouts provided in unit base pan.
+If conditions or local codes require the unit be attached to pad, tie down bolts should be used and fastened through knockouts provided in unit base pan.
 Refer to unit mounting pattern in Fig. 3 to determine base pan size and knockout hole location.

-For hurricane tie downs, contact distributor for details and PE Certification (Professional Engineer), if required.
+For hurricane tie downs - contact your local distributor for details and PE (Professional Certification), if required by local authorities.